Tanmaiyee-Vadloori/Tanmaiyee-Vadloori/README.md

 ## Hi 👋 I am Tanmaiyee!

 I'm a **Senior DevSecOps Engineer** with extensive experience in managing and securing large-scale application infrastructures.
 My professional journey has been centered around bridging the gaps between development, security, and operations to create resilient, scalable, and secure systems.
-I also passionate about developer communities, I host meetups, share insights, and advocate for technology.
+I am also passionate about developer communities, I host meetups, share insights, and advocate for technology.
 AI fascinates me, and I’m always exploring the latest research and trends.

 ### What I Do 🛠️